Engineering Leadership. Product & Frontend Strategy. Organizational Scale.

 Case studies

-From release events to routine shipping
+From release events to predictable delivery

 Context